Dual Degree: Ph.D. in Behavioral Psychology and Master of Public Health

 Professional Seminar Requirement

 Graduate students are expected to attend pro-seminar sessions when they are scheduled throughout the Fall and Spring semesters.
-These are usually scheduled for Friday afternoons at 3:30.
 Pro-seminars are typically presentations given by graduate students (see next paragraph), faculty members, and visiting scholars.

 Doctoral students are required to present the results of their research at a department professional seminar meeting.
 The presentation is comparable to what would be presented at a professional conference.
 Students answer questions from their peers and the faculty in attendance.